 Dresher Center for the Humanities Residential Fellowships

-The Dresher Center for the Humanities invites applications for two graduate student research fellowships.
-Funding will be given for the fall semester and will support and promote promising research in the humanities.
-The fellowships are open to all UMBC doctoral and master’s level students working on humanities-related research projects that will culminate in a dissertation or thesis.
+The Dresher Center for the Humanities invites applications for two residential graduate student research fellowships.
+Funding will be given for the fall 2015 semester and is intended to support promising research by graduate students in the humanities.
+The fellowships are open to all UMBC doctoral and master’s level students working on humanities-related research projects that will culminate in a dissertation or master’s thesis.

-After the fall semester, fellows will submit a statement summarizing the work accomplished during the semester and their progress towards completion of the dissertation or thesis.
+After the fall semester, fellows will submit a summary of the work they accomplished during the semester, as well as a statement on the progress made towards the completion of their dissertation or master’s thesis.

 Fall 2013 Dresher Center Graduate Residential Fellows

-Emek Ergun is a doctoral candidate in UMBC’s Language, Literacy, & Culture Program and an adjunct instructor for the Gender and Women’s Studies Department.
-She is currently writing her dissertation, exploring the ways in which the feminist virginity knowledges of an American book, Virgin, traveled from the U.S. to Turkey through her politically-defined translation.
+Ms. Ergun is writing her dissertation, exploring the ways in which the feminist virginity knowledges of an American book, Virgin, traveled from the U.S. to Turkey through her politically-defined translation.
 Her advisor is Dr. Carole McCann, Chair of the Gender and Women’s Studies Department.
-Emek was recently awarded the National Women’s Studies Association’s Graduate Scholarship for 2013.
+She was recently awarded the National Women’s Studies Association’s Graduate Scholarship for 2013.

-Teresa Foster is a doctoral student in UMBC’s Language, Literacy, & Culture program.
-She is currently researching and writing a dissertation on eighteenth-century British convict transportation to the American colonies.
+Ms. Foster’s dissertation research is on eighteenth-century British convict transportation to the American colonies.
 Her advisor is Dr. Marjoleine Kars, Chair of the History Department.
 Teresa earned a MA in Historical Studies and a BA in Gender & Women’s Studies from UMBC.
-She is also the recipient of the 2013-2014 Maryland Historical Society Wing Graduate Research Fellowship.
+She was also the recipient of the 2013-2014 Maryland Historical Society Wing Graduate Research Fellowship.